SAFEGUARDING OF CHILDREN AND VULNERABLE ADULT POLICY AND PROCEDURE

 (a) a dependency upon others in the performance of, or a requirement for assistance in the performance of, basic physical functions; (b) severe impairment in the ability to communicate with others; or (c) impairment in a person’s ability to protect himself from assault, abuse or neglect.

 The Police Act 1997 (Enhanced Criminal Record Certificates) (Protection of Vulnerable Adults) Regulations 2002 require employers to carry out Criminal Record Checks before employees are allowed to come into contact with vulnerable adults.
 The COMPANY is required under this legislation to apply for an enhanced disclosure from the Criminal Records Bureau for staff working with such students.
-It is college policy that all existing, and newly recruited staff are required to undergo a CRB check.
+It is college policy that all existing, and newly recruited staff are required to undergo a DBS check.

 2.0 Safeguarding Strategy